adityajain07/Path-Planning-Algorithms/RRT_Star/README.md

 # About
-This project implements the algorithm of RRT.
+This project implements the algorithm of RRT*.

 ## Rewiring
 Two types of rewiring happens in RRT*, in addition to the standard RRT: <br />